Meet the Founder

 Haley Higdon, MA in Child Study and Education (University of Toronto, 2007), is Program Director for Natural Curiosity at the Dr. Eric Jackman Institute of Child Study Laboratory School, OISE, University of Toronto, and a Toy Exchange Club Advisory Board Member

 "As an educator, I see great value in Toy Exchange Club.
-The toys, made of natural materials, are inviting and aesthetically pleasing, helping to awaken the curiosity of children and encourage independent play.
+The educational toys, made of natural materials, are inviting and aesthetically pleasing, helping to awaken the curiosity of children and encourage independent play.
 The natural materials help to make a connection with the natural environment.
 I have noticed that many classrooms and homes have large amounts of toys and clutter, creating an over-stimulating sensory overload.
 Toy Exchange Club’s toys are simple in design, and allow children to investigate, imagine, think, create, solve problems, and make meaning from their experiences.

 As an environmentalist, I am delighted that this company supports a circular economy by reusing and sharing toys with multiple families and helping to reduce waste.
 No new packaging or low-quality plastic toys that quickly break and end up in the landfill!
-Finally, as a new mom, I appreciate knowing that each toy has been strategically chosen to support the developmental needs of my child."
+Finally, as a new mom, I appreciate knowing that each educational toy has been strategically chosen to support the developmental needs of my child."